Leonard Manning: Death

-On 23 July 2000, a six man peacekeeping patrol, which included Pvt.
+On 23 July 2000, a six-man peacekeeping patrol, which included Pvt.
 Leonard Manning were patrolling the area around Suai.
 At around 3:00 p.m. the patrol was given information that locals had spotted nine armed pro-Indonesian militiamen dressed in green uniforms, black balaclavas and black boots around the area.
 They also heard a militant patrol near them, which had also set off a trip flare.
 At around 10:00 pm, the patrol found fresh tracks in the mud; as they followed the track they heard a group of men talking, and Manning spotted an armed man further up the trail.
-The patrol commander decided to not pursue the militants, instead setting up a observation post near the Foho Debalulik hill, close to Fohorem and Suai by the West Timor border.
+The patrol commander decided to not pursue the militants, instead setting up an observation post near the Foho Debalulik hill, close to Fohorem and Suai by the West Timor border.

 The next morning, the patrol found more evidence of militant activity, finding laying up positions for seven to nine personnel, and another one for as many as 20 personnel.
 The patrol continued following tracks they had found the previous night for 20 to 30 metres.

 At approximately 10:45am, as they neared the hill's peak, they made contact with Jacobus Bere, (Note: some sources call him Yacobus) a farmer-turned-militant from Suai.
 Bere opened fire, aiming towards Manning who was near the front of the patrol; Manning was shot once in the head and killed instantly.
 Exposed, the other five soldiers came under fire from several other militants hidden with Bere.

-One of the patrol members, Private Philip Cheater, attempted to make contact with Manning, but found him already dead.
-Exposed and under fire, Cheater and the patrol were forced to retreat, leaving Manning’s body.
+One of the patrol members, Private Philip Murray Cheater, attempted to make contact with Manning, but found him already dead.
+Exposed and under fire, Cheater and the patrol were forced to retreat, leaving Manning's body.
 Cheater received minor injuries from bullets hitting the trees around him, causing wood to fly off and splinter into his face.

-After the patrol withdrew, the militants approached Manning’s corpse and took his gun, before slitting his throat and cutting off both of his ears with a machete.
+After the patrol withdrew, the militants approached Manning's corpse and took his gun, before slitting his throat and cutting off both of his ears with a machete.
 His body was left on the trail for several hours before it was recovered mid-afternoon.